Ozzi448/BOTN-Backup-Restore/README.md

 To fully populate these folders after a Windows Installation or Reset:
 1. Run BOTN (You can use Steam or if you are a Supporter, use the build from Patreon or SubscribeStar.)
 2. Once you get to the main menu, click Exit Game.
-At this stage all folders are restored.
+At this stage all folders and files are restored.

 ---
 # Backup